 Affecting 1 in 19 individuals, breast cancer is the most common form of cancer among Malaysian women.
 While more commonly found among women, males can get breast cancer too.
 Older men are more inclined to get breast cancer, but this can occur in men of all ages.

 Cancer occurs when cells start to multiply uncontrollably, often forming tumours.
 In breast cancer, uncontrolled cell growth begins in the breast and may eventually spread to the rest of the body if left untreated.
 It is important to note that not all breast tumours are cancerous.

 Breast Cancer Symptoms

 Oftentimes, breast cancer is discovered when someone notices a lump in their breast.
 While 8 out of 10 breast lumps are actually benign or non-cancerous, it is best to have them checked as soon as possible as a precaution.
-Here are some of the symptoms you should take note of:
+Here are some breast cancer symptoms that can occur in both men and women you should take note of:

 - Unusual or bloody nipple discharge